aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-1-0/_index.md

 {{% /alert %}}
 ## **Obsoleted Bytes, Characters, CharactersWithSpaces, Lines, Paragraphs Properties**
-Many properties from BuiltInDocumentPropertyCollection class have been marked obsolete starting from Aspose.Cells for .NET 8.1.0.
+Many properties from BuiltInDocumentPropertyCollection class have been marked obsolete starting from Aspose.Cells for Java 8.1.0.
 These properties include Bytes, Characters, CharactersWithSpaces, Lines & Paragraphs.
 Reason being, the aforesaid properties are of no use in preservative of Excel spreadsheets because Excel omits them.
 Where as these properties were originally written for Word documents & PowerPoint presentations.
 {{< app/cells/assistant language="java" >}}